emallarii/PC-repair-technician/README.md

 # PC-repair-technician
-I handle everything from full system repairs such as, virus/malware removal, specific software crashes as well as hardware upgrades.
+I handle everything from full system repairs such as, virus/malware removal, troubleshooting specific software crashes as well as hardware upgrades!